Save Our Libraries

 Timeline of events so far:

-• On November 21, 2023, Governor Ivey dismissed Virginia Doyle, the APLS board’s most outspoken opponent to these censorship changes, and has since filled two seats with political appointees, likely stacking the board in favor of administrative code changes that will bring censorship into our libraries.
+• On November 21, 2023, Governor Ivey dismissed Virginia Doyle, the APLS board’s most outspoken opponent to these censorship changes, and has since filled two seats with political appointees that stacked the board in the favor of censorship.

-• As of January 30th, the APLS voted to allow their institutional membership with the American Library Association to lapse.
-ALA has come under attack in multiple states because the now outgoing president of the ALA (Emily Drabinski) identifies as a lesbian, member of the DSA, and a Marxist scholar in Critical Librarianship.
+• As of January 30th, 2024, the APLS voted to allow their institutional membership with the American Library Association to lapse.
+ALA has come under attack in multiple states because the former president of the ALA (Emily Drabinski) identifies as a lesbian, member of the DSA, and a Marxist scholar in Critical Librarianship.
 These attacks are red-baiting and homophobic, as Branko Marcetic writes in Jacobin.
-Clean Up Alabama wants to legislate consequences for noncompliance, including amending AL’s Anti-Obscenity Law that exempts public libraries from criminal punishment when it comes to the "distribution of materials harmful to minors", threatening all AL librarians with criminal charges.
+These extremist groups want to legislate consequences for noncompliance, including criminal legal consequences for librarians who shelf these "inappropriate materials."

 Action Items: